Snake Bite On Dogs – How To Keep Your Dog Alive

 - Coma or death

-1: Patient walks in under its own steam, and the clinical exam is normal:
+The patient walks in under their own steam, and the clinical exam is normal:

-2: Patient walks in and is mildly symptomatic …. examination reveals it is weak, wobbly, ataxic, decreased throat gag, decreased pupillary (eye) response, dilated pupils, ‘lower motor neuron’ signs.
+Examination reveals that the dog is weak, wobbly, ataxic, decreased throat gag, decreased pupillary (eye) response, dilated pupils, ‘lower motor neuron’ signs.

-If the snake is identified by the VET to be a brown, then Multi Brown antivenom is used.
+If the snake is identified by the VET to be a brown snake, then Multi Brown antivenom is used.

 If the snake is not able to be identified then combined Tiger Brown antivenom is used.